Select your cookie preferences

 • parameters – The parameters of the function.

 • executionType – Whether fulfillment of the action is passed to a Lambda function (LAMBDA) or control is returned through the InvokeAgent response (RETURN_CONTROL).
-For more information, see Handling fulfillment of the action.
+For more information, see Handle fulfillment of the action.

 • invocationId – The unique identifier of the invocation.
 Only returned if the executionType is RETURN_CONTROL.

 • knowledgeBaseLookupInput – Appears if the type is KNOWLEDGE_BASE.
-For more information, see Knowledge bases for Amazon Bedrock.
+For more information, see Retrieve data and generate AI responses with Amazon Bedrock Knowledge Bases.
 Contains the following information about the knowledge base and the search query for the knowledge base:

 • knowledgeBaseId – The unique identifier of the knowledge base that the agent will look up.